-Stakeholder Mapping 101: A Quick Guide to Stakeholder Maps
+Stakeholder Mapping 101: How to Make a Stakeholder Map

 ProjectManager

 Stakeholders are people or organizations that are internal or external to the project who have a vested interest in its success.
-That interest can have a positive or negative impact in the project management process.
+That interest can positively or negatively impact the project management process.
 Therefore, it’s crucial to know your project stakeholders.

 More than just being able to identify who the stakeholders are in the project, you need to manage them.
 It’s a big task.
 How do you know who needs what when communicating with them during the project?
 That is the beginning of stakeholder analysis, and it starts with stakeholder mapping.